-

 Sowing Advice

-These seeds have already been thoroughly cleaned and cold-stored for several months.
-They should be sown into well-drained, sandy compost at any time of the year, and covered to their own depth with sand or grit.
-No artificial heat is needed; the seed tray is best left in a cool spot outside and kept moist.
-Seeds usually germinate in the spring after a chilling in the cold compost, regardless of when they are sown.
+Seeds have already been thoroughly cleaned and cold-stored for several months.
+Sow into well-drained, sandy compost at any time of year, cover to their own depth with sand or grit.
+No artificial heat is needed; seed tray is best left in a cool protected spot and kept moist.
+Seeds usually germinate in spring, regardless of when sown.

 Key Facts